On the images of the Galois representations attached to generic automorphic representations of GSp(4): Maximally induced representations

 Let $G_q$ be the projective image of $\Ind^{G_{\Q_q}}_{G_{\Q_{q^4}}} (\overline{\chi}_q)$.
 If $G_q$ is contained in a group of upper triangular matrices, this is contained in fact in the subset of diagonal matrices because $\ell$ and $2p$ are coprime.
 But we know that $G_q$ is non-abelian, then this cannot be contained in a group of upper triangular matrices.
-Moreover, $G_q$ cannot be contained in $A_4$, $S_4$ or $A_5$ because we have chosen $p>7$.
+Moreover, $G_q$ cannot be contained in $A_4$, $S_4$ or $A_5$ because we have chosen $p>13$.

 Now, assume that $G_q$ is contained in a dihedral group.
-As any subgroup of a dihedral group is either cyclic or dihedral and as $G_q$ is non-abelian, we can assume that this is in fact a dihedral group of order $4p$.
-This implies that $G_q$ contain an element of order $2p$, but we know that the elements of $G_q$ have order at most $p$.
-Then $G_q$ cannot be contained in a dihedral group.
+As any subgroup of a dihedral group is either cyclic or dihedral, $G_q$ must be isomorphic to a cyclic or dihedral group.
+In fact, as $G_q$ is non-abelian, without loss of generality, we can assume that $G_q$ is isomorphic to a dihedral group $D_{2n}$.
+By definition of dihedral groups we know that a dihedral group of order $2n$ has an element of order $n$.
+On the other hand, we know that the order of $G_q$ is $4p$.
+Then, from the equality $4p =2n$, we have that $G_q \cong D_{2n}$ contain an element of order $n=2p$.
+But, by definition of $G_q$, its elements have order at most $p$, so we have a contradiction.
+Thus, $G_q$ cannot be contained in a dihedral group.

 Hence $G_q$ should be $\PSL(2,\F_{\ell^s})$ or $\PGL(2,\F_{\ell^s})$ for some integer $s$.
 We know that the stabilizer of a twisted cubic can only occur when $\ell \geq 5$ in which case $\PSL(2,\F_{\ell^s})$ is a index 2 simple subgroup of $\PGL(2, \F_{\ell^s})$.
 But $G_q$ contains a normal subgroup (of order $p$) of index greater than 2.
 Therefore the case $v)$ in the classification of maximal subgroups of $\GSp(4,\F_{\ell^r})$ cannot occur.